hanjingo/doc/DB/relational_model.md

 ### Attribute and Relationship Inheritance

 In the EER model, subclasses inherit all attributes and relationships of their superclasses.
 This supports reusability and data consistency, as common attributes don’t need to be redefined.
-An entity can be a sub-class of multiple entity types such entities are sub-class of multiple entities and have multiple super-classes.
-In multiple inheritances, attributes of sub-class are the union of attributes of all super-classes.
+An entity can be a subclass of multiple entity types; such entities are subclasses of multiple entities and have multiple superclasses.
+In multiple inheritance, attributes of a subclass are the union of attributes of all superclasses.